Prateekraj0/UlNN-Project/README.md

-kill-Based Job Recommendation System 💼🚀
+Skill-Based Job Recommendation System 💼🚀
 A lightweight, interpretable, and modular machine learning system that recommends jobs based on your current skillset, highlights your skill gaps, and suggests a personalized learning path to bridge them.

 🔍 Overview